cepthomas/Nebulator/README.md

 And a static declarative model is also supported if you want to write note sequence descriptions instead.
 Or you can combine declarative and procedural in the same piece.
 Wow!

+It's all WinForms.
+I recognize that WPF/UWP is superior technology but I can bang out most UI I need in WF lickety split.

 # Bonus Stuff
 This project contains a bunch of components that are either recycled or created for this.
 Most could be stripped out for subsequent reuse.